A) ADMINISTRATION OF THE LEAGUE

 1. All League Competitions

-1a Market Drayton & District League competitions must be played on a Neutral Green in Market Drayton area.
+1a Market Drayton & District League competitions must be played on a Neutral Green (any green other than their own)in Market Drayton area.

 1b.
-All competitors must be current playing members of the League. i.e. Registered with the League, and having played at least one (1) league game in the season.
+All competitors must be current playing members of the League. i.e. Registered with the League, and having played at least one (1) league game by the end of May in the current season, or have played three League games in the previous season.
+Any individual League competition played after the end of May, competitors must have played three League games in the current season

 1d.
 Entries to League competitions will be taken up to a week before the competition date.
 An extra £2.00 per competition will be charged on the entrance fee if entering after the closing date.
 There will be a handicap if playing on your own green.